-The DEHCR increased access to SSI/SSDI benefits for those living with mental health issues using CDBG-SOAR funds.
+DEHCR increased access to SSI/SSDI benefits for those living with mental health issues using CDBG-SOAR funds.

-HOME-HHR grantees hired 13 new Section 3 employees and trained 34 others that were considered Section 3.
+HOME-HHR grantees hired 3 new Section 3 employees and trained 26 others that were considered Section 3.

 In the ESG program, a number of grantees work with their clients to ensure that they become as self-sufficient as possible through case management and referral to mainstream resources.
+ESG grantees hired 14 new Section 3 employees and trained 47 others that were considered Section 3.